ED headquarters sealed after 5 test positive

 India

-New Delhi, June 06: The headquarters of the Enforcement Directorate has been sealed after 5 positive cases of coronavirus was reported.
+New Delhi, June 06: The headquarters of the Enforcement Directorate (ED) has been sealed after 5 positive cases of coronavirus was reported.

 Reports said that five positive cases were reported after which the headquarters at the Lok Nayak Bhawan in Khan market was sealed.
 The HQ has been sealed for 48 hours as the protocol issued by the Ministry of Health.